Who We Are

 We believe we are saving lives and providing second chances

 – for the human and the dog.

-Steve Corey is an Army veteran, serving as an M88 operator and heavy equipment mechanic.
+Steve Corey (3rd from right) is the founder and Executive Directory of Victory Service Dogs and an Army veteran who served as an M88 operator and heavy equipment mechanic.
 He was also a local business owner for 13 years.
 His desire to help veterans in our community came through his many interactions with those who were struggling with PTSD and other chronic illnesses, and seeing their difficulties finding the services they need.

-Sara Simon began volunteering with nonprofits while still in high school.
+Sara Simon (not pictured) is our board Secretary.
+She began volunteering with nonprofits while still in high school.
 She worked in telecommunications for 20 years, while continuing her volunteer work.
 After being laid off during the recession seven years ago, she took the opportunity to work in the nonprofit realm full time.
 She is currently the PR director for a local nonprofit, and does consulting work as well.
 Sara’s passion to “change the world” is evident in everything she does.

 Andrew Chad Pearson (center rear) is our board Treasurer and is a Disabled and Honorably Retired Navy veteran with 24 years of service.
 In his tenure, he served at 8 commands, completed 7 deployments and received multiple awards.
 He is selfless in his actions as he has been advocate to the public as a volunteer for over 10 years and for his dedication he is the recipient of the Harry T. Jenkins award for community service.
 With VSD, he continues that service not only to the public but to the Heroes he calls brothers and sisters in arms.
 He envisions a world where Veterans are no longer a forgotten past but revered for being the heroes who have sacrificed their very lives for ours.
 Navy Chief – Navy Pride!!